By Yvette Goss, Accountant and Superannuation Specialist.

 To be eligible, in addition to the age requirement, the home must be in Australia and have been owned for at least 10 years, was your main residence for at least part of the time it was owned and the contribution needs to be made within 90 days of receiving the sale proceeds.
 There is a form that needs to be completed and given to your super fund before or at the time of the making the contribution.

-You can only do a Downsizer Contribution once and you can do one no matter how much you have in super.
+You can only do a Downsizer Contribution once and you can do one no matter how much you have in super or if you are 75 years or older as there is no maximum age limit.
 You don’t even need to be actually “downsizing” as such, just selling your home.
 If you would like more information about the Downsizer Contribution, please contact our office.
 We recommend that you speak to your financial advisor if you are considering making one.

 The information provided is general in nature and you we recommend you speak to your financial advisor if you are considering contributing to superannuation.